 his/her life (for example: a child enacting a fight between parents in the doll

-house may be coping with his/her parents’ divorce).
+house may be coping with his/her parents’ divorce). - When we allow children to take

 on the roles of caretakers (teacher, doctor, parent) with peers or adults, we